musicofmusix/musicofmusix.github.io/_posts/research/2025-04-28-emulating-emulsion.md

 with 30 parameters (9 + 12 + 9) and 36 if including bias terms for the two matrices.

 ## Key Difference from Digital Radiometric Calibration
 Digital‑camera pipelines use WB + CST -> nonlinear tone curves -> (optionally) nonlinear gamut mapping.
-Our film model replaces the arbitrary nonlinear tone curves with a physically motivated sigmoid and **adds the second matrix $M_{\mathrm{film} \rightarrow\mathrm{scan}}$** after the characteristic curves stage to account for the extra scanning step absent in digital‑only workflows.
+Our film model replaces the arbitrary nonlinear tone curves with physically motivated sigmoids and **adds the second matrix $M_{\mathrm{film} \rightarrow\mathrm{scan}}$** after the characteristic curves stage to account for the extra scanning step absent in digital‑only workflows.
 ## $M_{\mathrm{digital} \rightarrow \mathrm{film}}^{-1}$ in place of $M_{\mathrm{film} \rightarrow\mathrm{scan}}$
 When the same digital camera both photographs the scene and scans the developed film, the two spectral‑sensitivity sets coincide.
 In that case, $M_2$ can be replaced by $M_1^{-1}$, dropping 9 (12 if including bias) parameters with negligible loss of accuracy (see Section [Experimental Results](#experimental-results)).